Good to know: Object source

 chimp_prodfor the schema name.

-Note that you can add multiple instances if you have multiple Mailchimp accounts.
+Note: You can add multiple instances if you have multiple Mailchimp accounts.
 That’s why we allow you to customize the source’s nickname and schema name!

 Next, provide credentials to an account with API permissions to access your Mailchimp data.
 It is recommended that you create a brand new api key for the Segment source.
 MailChimp restricts each api key to a maximum of 10 concurrent requests, so creating a dedicated one for Segment will ensure maximum throughput.
 You can find your API key in Account > Extras > API Keys.
 You can read more about API keys on MailChimp’s docs.